 When one of the staff member’s wives came into the office with a huge store-bought sheet cake and said, “Happy Birthday, Nan!”
 I was shocked.
 It was one of the nicest things anyone had done for me for my birthday outside of family.

 It was a wonderful gesture and I gladly shared pieces with everyone who walked into my office.
 Part of that was because I couldn’t stand store-bought cakes.
 At all.
 My mom home-made everything and store-bought couldn’t compare.
 I never ate them but I sure wasn’t ungrateful for her thoughtfulness.

 BUT.
 I remember saying to God, under my breath, “Lord, I really appreciate this cake but it sure would have been nice to have my favorite cake for my birthday!”
-I wasn’t even asking for it, it was just a random thought, “that would be nice”.
+I wasn’t even asking for it, it was just a random thought, that “it sure would be nice”.

-Later that day, one of the mother’s of students in the school, someone I’d hit off with when we first met, stuck her head around my office door.
+Later that day, one of the mother’s of students in the school stuck her head around my office door.
 She said, “Hi.
 Do you like pineapple in food?”

 I thought that was a super strange question but I replied, “Yes!
 As a matter of fact, it’s in my favorite cake!”

 She looked at me a little strangely, then came into the office carrying a container and said, “Oh good!
-A lot of people don’t.
+A lot of people don’t like it.
 God woke me up early this morning and told me, ‘Get up and make your Pea Pickin’ Cake for Nan’ and I was concerned because not everyone likes this cake.”

 I was thinking, “Oh goody, goody, another cake.”
 Yes, I had to later repent of my sarcasm.

 She pulled the lid off the cake pan and I burst into tears.
 There on her platter was my favorite cake, what my family called, “Mandarin Orange Cake.”
 I just stared at it while crying and I am sure Susan was really getting concerned that she’d missed it!